cloudmesh/client/docs/source/old.rst

    Usage:
        refresh
+       refresh status
+       refresh list
        refresh CLOUD...

-       refresh status
+   Arguments:

+       CLOUD  (parameterized) the name of a cloud

    Description:

+       Refreshes are activated on all cloudsthat are "active".
+A cloud can be activated with the cloud command

+          cloud activate CLOUD

        refresh
-           refreshes the information
+           refreshes the information that we have about all activeclouds.

-       refresh CLOUD
+       refresh CLOUD...
-           refreshes the information form the specific cloud
+           refreshes the information form the specific clouds

        refresh status
            as the refresh may be done asynchronously, the stats will